thegreatfrontenders/thegreatfrontenders.github.io/README.md

     - can have funny rankings (ie if you get less than 2 right youre a fake fan)

 - this should pull onload and store first x characters and fruits in localstorage

+# Learning
+- Our website.io was showing our readme which is a fallback option of index.html when something isn't working properly
+- I added npm install gh-pages and also "predeploy": "npm run build", "deploy": "gh-pages -d build" into our scripts